Exercise and eating a good diet is healthier than being sedentary and eating processed foods. Why though?

 - Hunting and gathering

-Because I’m lazy, here’s a timeline I found on this blog that shows just how long we were doing this hunting and gathering thing.
+A timeline from this blog that shows just how long we were doing this hunting and gathering thing.

 Hunting and gathering was humanity’s first and most successful adaptation, occupying at least 94% of human history.